 Elder Law Through Life Care Planning

-Comprehensive Care Planning
+The Life Care Planning Difference.

 The Life Care Plan places special emphasis on issues surrounding the people with ongoing care needs.
 Your plan is designed to ease your worries about finding, getting, and paying for the care you need.
-Our holistic approach to planning goes far beyond simply drafting legal documents.

 Our Elder Care Coordinator supports families by coordinating needed care and community services, as well as serving as the elder’s advocate.
 This lightens the load for family caregivers, improves our client’s qualify of life, and can even postpone the need for nursing home care for those living at home.